… a beautifully crafted, concise performance … SO TIMELY…

 Twist the Grid (Work-In-Progress) - June 2026

-A performance project commissioned by ArtPhilly for the 2026: What Now… Festival
+A project commissioned by ArtPhilly 2026: What Now … Festival

 The language of the Declaration of Independence, the language of treaties, how do these historic words and the river come together?
-In praise of floods and reimaging history-telling – through table-top-theatre history lesson, dance, installation, puppetry, song and storytelling, Sebastienne Mundheim and White Box Theatre with collaborators Harlee Trautman, Daniel de Jesus, Ain Gordon and others takes us on a journey through these historic words and the environment from which they came.
+In praise of floods and reimagining history-telling – through table-top-theatre history lesson, dance, installation, puppetry, song and storytelling, Sebastienne Mundheim/White Box Theatre with collaborators Harlee Trautman, Daniel de Jesus, Ain Gordon and others takes us on a journey through these historic words and the environment from which they came.

 Collaboration with Penn Museum: New Native American Exhibition - December 2026